 - Boat launching facilities.

-- A public phone and phone cards (limited Next G mobile range).
+- A public phone (limited Next G mobile range).

 What you'll need